-- A. PROTECTED CLASSIFICATIONS: The following are "protected classifications" for purposes of this Policy: sex (including gender, gender identity, gender expression, pregnancy, medical conditions related to pregnancy or childbirth, breastfeeding, or medical conditions related to breastfeeding), religious creed (including all aspects of religious belief, observance, and practice, including religious dress and grooming), race, color, national origin or ancestry, citizenship status (including a driver's license issued to undocumented persons), age, physical or mental disability, medical condition, marital status or status as a registered domestic partner, sexual orientation, military status, or any other consideration made unlawful by federal, state or local law. - B. DEFINITION OF SEXUAL HARASSMENT: Sexual harassment is defined as any unwelcome sexual advance, request for sexual favors, or other verbal, physical or visual conduct of a sexual nature that occurs under any of these circumstances: - 1.
-Definition of Harassment
+A. PROTECTED CLASSIFICATIONS: The following are "protected classifications" for purposes of this Policy: sex (including gender, gender identity, gender expression, pregnancy, medical conditions related to pregnancy or childbirth, breastfeeding, or medical conditions related to breastfeeding), religious creed (including all aspects of religious belief, observance, and practice, including religious dress and grooming), race, color, national origin or ancestry, citizenship status (including a driver's license issued to undocumented persons), age, physical or mental disability, medical condition, marital status or status as a registered domestic partner, sexual orientation, military status, or any other consideration made unlawful by federal, state or local law.

+B. HARASSMENT

+1. Definition of Harassment